vuejs/vue-cli/docs/plugin-dev-ui.md

 In your vue-cli plugin, you may already have a `prompts.js` file which asks the user a few questions when installing the plugin (with the CLI or the UI).
 You can add the additional UI-only fields (see above) to those prompt objects as well so they will provide more information if the user is using the UI.

-**⚠️ Currently, the inquirer type which aren't supported (see above) whill not work properly in the UI.**
+**⚠️ Currently, the inquirer types which aren't supported (see above) whill not work properly in the UI.**

 ### Client addon